spicysomtam/jenkins-deploy-eks-via-eksctl/README.md

 # EKS notes
 ## Fargate

 Fargate is not supported in this repo.
 I test Fargate and its really slow to spin up a pod (~ 60s) and its not very elegant; a Fargate worker node is deployed for each pod since Fargate uses VMs.
 See [this issue](https://github.com/aws/containers-roadmap/issues/649) for a discussion on EKS Fargate slowness.
 At the time of writing Fargate is not a realistic option (although it may get better in time).
-My recommendation: stick with EC2 worker nodes.
+My recommendation: stick with EC2 node groups.

 ## EKS has very low max pods per node